John

 and six-cylinder tractors, from the 1010 to the 8020.

-lot of interesting comments from retired Deere executives and
+Includes a lot of interesting comments from retired Deere executives and

 Designing